kuflex/MorphOpenCL/README.md

 This is example of using OpenCL for creating particle system, which morphs between two 3D shapes - cube and face image

-Control keys: 1 - morph to cube, 2 - morph to face
+Control keys: 1 - morph to cube, 2 - morph to face.

 All drawn particles have equal brightness, so to achieve face-like particles configuration by placing different number of particles